Student Exchange Programme

 Geneva Diplomacy Negotiation Simulation

-NUS will be collaborating with the University of Geneva in a diplomacy negotiation simulation that will take place in Geneva from 11-12 May 2025.
-The department of Political Science and Global Studies programme will be sending four students to the simulation.
-During the simulation, teams of students will discuss and debate the topic of autonomous weapons in warfare.
+NUS collaborated with the University of Geneva in a diplomacy negotiation simulation that took place in Geneva from 11-12 May 2025.
+The department of Political Science and Global Studies programme sent four students to the simulation.
+During the simulation, teams of students discussed and debated the topic of autonomous weapons in warfare.
+We are planning to run the program again in May 2026.

 Website Banner (2)